vircadia/vircadia-docs-sphinx/docs/source/host/your-domain/configure-settings.rst

 .. image:: _images/metaverse-settings.png

-.. note:: If you modify your domain settings, you'll need to save and restart for the new settings to be reflected.
-You can do this by clicking 'Save' and then restarting your server by clicking 'Restart' once you're done with your modifications.
+.. note:: If you modify your domain settings, you need to save and restart for the new settings to be reflected.
+Click 'Save', and then 'Restart' once you're done with your modifications.
 This saves your settings and restarts your domain server.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Firewall Settings